Pollock 8 RBIs, Beaty 7 RBIs, each slam as Dodgers bop Brews - WTMJ

 Bettinger (0-1) allowed 11 runs on 11 hits and two walks in four innings.
 He hit a batter and struck out none — he did, however, retire Dodgers star Mookie Betts in all three at-bats.

-The 25-year-old righty nearly escaped with a scoreless first.
-But with two on and two outs, he hit Taylor with a pitch to load the bases and Beatty followed with an infield hit that scored a run and Pollock’s grand slam over the center-field wall put the Dodgers ahead 5-0.
+With the bases loaded and two outs, Beaty hit a slow roller along the right side of the infield but ended up with a single when Bettinger couldn’t put his foot on the bag in time after taking the throw from first baseman Keston Hiura.

-Bettinger again and two on and two outs in the second when Taylor reached on an infield hit and Beaty produced the Dodgers’ second grand slam by sending a drive over the outstretched arm of a leaping Avisaíl García in right field.
+Pollock followed that up with a grand slam over the center-field wall that put the Dodgers ahead 5-0.
+The Dodgers made it 9-0 in the second inning when Beaty delivered a two-out grand slam over the outstretched arm of a leaping Avisaíl García in right field.

+Bettinger didn’t want to speculate on what might have happened if he’d made the play on Beaty’s infield hit.

+“The inning would have gone a lot different, but you can’t predict the future and how everything would have gone after that,” Bettinger said.
+“Maybe it would have settled me in.
+Maybe a similar outcome.
+All that’s important is we won the series, and move on to the next one.”

 TRAINERS’ ROOM